Northern cricket frog: Diet

 The diet of Northern cricket frogs is strongly correlated with what is abundant and available.
 The most abundant above-ground invertebrates are dipterans, homopterans and spiders.
 Cricket frogs consume more ground-dwelling prey but such prey account for less volume of food consumed.
 Bigger frogs consume prey of longer length: less ants, springtails, mites and more leafhoppers, damselflies, butterflies, moths, grasshoppers, crickets.
 Cricket frogs generally feed little on aquatic species.
 A study of 279 A. crepitan stomach contents showed that ground prey composed of 45.6% of prey and 20.7% of the stomach volume, above ground prey composed of 33% prey and 38.7% volume, and aquatic prey composed of 3.2% prey and 5.0% volume, with the remaining being unidentified prey and non-prey items.

 Mating

 Breeding generally occurs from late spring through the summer (May through August).
+These frogs reach sexual maturity at about 20 mm snout-vent length.
 The males call from emergent vegetation with a high-pitched, short, pebble-like call which is repeated at an increasing rate.
+If there are many males in one particular area, they will modify their calls to increase their chances of getting a mate.

 The sound suggests pebbles being clicked together, much like a cricket, hence the name.
 These click-like pulses are combined to form calls, and calls are repeated in call groups.
 Calls increase in the number of pulses and note duration from beginning to end of a call group.

 One egg is laid at a time, generally attached to a piece of vegetation.
 The 14 millimeters (0.55 in) tadpoles hatch in only a few days, and undergo metamorphosis in early fall.
 Maturity is usually reached in less than a year.